-In the 3rd week back after Christmas (16th - 20th January), Year 7, 8 and 9 students will be sitting exams in English, Maths and Science, and these will assess knowledge and understanding of the content students have covered this academic year along with some consolidation of older work for Year 8 and 9.
+In the second full week back after Christmas ( $15^{th} - 19^{th}$ January), Year 7, 8 and 9 students will be sitting exams in English, Maths and Science, and these will assess knowledge and understanding of the content students have covered this academic year along with some consolidation of older work for Year 8 and 9.

 Exams will take place in classrooms with class teachers for English, Maths and Science.
-All students will be informed of the specific lesson their exam is taking place in by their class teacher after the Christmas holidays and we will also publish this information on the school website and send to parents via the School Gateway app.
+The timetable for these exams can be found here and this is also available on the school website.

 Please note that students are not expected to revise over the Christmas holidays; they have worked hard this term and should enjoy their well-earned rest.
-The work they've completed during the Autumn term, as well as the revision they will complete in lessons and at home during the first two weeks back will adequately prepare students to complete these assessments.
+We ask that they spend the next 2 weeks revising and the week or two after Xmas doing the same, in order that they are well-prepared for these exams.
+The work they've completed this term, as well as the revision they will complete in lessons between now and the exams will also help them prepare for these assessments.

-Whilst these exams are internal, rather than the externally assessed ones that are taken at the end of Year 11 and Year 13, it is nevertheless important that students take them seriously and engage fully in revising at home and in all the revision activities their teachers will deliver in lessons after Christmas.
+Whilst these exams are internal, rather than the externally assessed ones that are taken at the end of Year 11 and Year 13, it is nevertheless important that students take them seriously and engage fully in revising at home and in all the revision activities their teachers will deliver in lessons before and after Christmas.
 Revision helps students consolidate learning, builds their confidence and embeds the core knowledge they will need for future success in these subjects.
 It is also a skill that needs lots of practice for students to become efficient at revising.

 These exams are also an excellent opportunity for students to become more accustomed at completing assessments in more formal conditions, something we want them to feel confident and relaxed about later on in their school careers.
 At the same time, we must stress that we do not want students to get unnecessarily worried about the exams, and we ask for your support here.
 Above all else, the exams are a valuable opportunity for teachers to assess the areas students have grasped well and those where further consolidation may still be required.
-These exams will also be particularly useful to help teachers identify any gaps in learning that may have developed for students this term and help them address these with students.
+These exams will also be particularly useful to help teachers identify any gaps in learning that may have developed for students this term and help address them with students.
 However, it really is not the end of the world if an exam does not go as well as expected.

 Revision at home is important, but it is equally important not to over-do-it.
-We suggest that an average of 90 minutes of revision per night during the 2 weeks before these exams will be plenty for students to be well-prepared, assuming that they've been working hard in lessons and completing all homework.
+We suggest that an average of 90 minutes of revision per night during the 2 weeks before Christmas and a week or two doing the same after Christmas will be plenty for students to be well-prepared, assuming that they've been working hard in lessons and completing all homework.
 We will be asking other subjects to try not to set homework during this time, and asking that English, Maths and Science homework relates directly to the exams in order to support revision.